wilsonte-umich/mdi-suite-template/README.md

 Copy/paste, change the folder name, and start coding.

 ## Folder structure

-The following guide shows where to put code files that define your pipelines and apps.

 | Folder          | Subfolder       | Description |
 | --------------- | --------------- | ------------|